 But before that ever happened, the titanium that was used to manufacture the rod went through a complex purification process to ensure that it was okay for it to become a permanent part of the human body.
 Titanium is an indispensable part of medical technology.
 It is as sturdy as steel, but considerably lighter.
 It is also extremely corrosion-resistant, anti-magnetic and anti-allergenic.
 Titanium improves the quality of life for millions of patients as a basic material for medical implants.

 The Nuremberg-based company GfE Metalle und Materialien uses two Memmert vacuum drying ovens to manufacture high purity titanium powder.
 Titanium in medical technology may not contain any ferromagnetic material whatsoever.
-Tiny particles of iron, which rub off the grinding tools during the crushing process, are removed from the batches in an acid etching bath.
+An acid etching bath removes the tiny particles of iron which rub off the grinding tools during the crushing process.
 The batches are then dried in the vacuum drying oven.
-Two Memmert appliances run for 12 to 14 hours per day and evacuate three to four litres of water in each drying process.
+Two Memmert appliances run for 12 to 14 hours per day.
+They evacuate three to four litres of water in each drying process.
 “This job is a real chore”, laughs Peter Muntau, an employee in the titanium powder production line at GfE.
 “We cannot afford any production stoppages, which is why the robustness of the vacuum oven is absolutely crucial.”

 Memmert vacuum ovens could tell a lot of exciting stories.
 A manufacturer of pens used them to see how much pressure his product could tolerate.
 A medical device manufacturer used them to dry every crack and crevice of her tiny implantable parts.
 A manufacturer of miniature circuit boards used them to remove all the air in their epoxy resins.